A review by Nalini Haynes

 The Doctor (Tennant) and Rose (Piper) land on a planet – New Earth – in the far future and plan a visit to New New York but first they visit a hospital.
 The Doctor’s psychic paper has a message for him (although why he looked at his own psychic paper is not explained).

 Reporting to his master – mistress has different connotations – his master demands to see Rose’s face.
-Lady Cassandra, asploded in s01e02, is back; implausible explanations were offered and a brain is now – loosely – attached to the trampoline.
+Lady Cassandra, asploded in s01e02, is back.
+Implausible explanations offered.
+A brain (or a face without a brain?) now – loosely – hangs in a trampoline frame.

-The Doctor wanders around, finding Ward 26, diagnosing people at a glance, before finding the Face of Bo.
-He learns of a prophecy that the Face of Bo has something to tell him.
+The Doctor wanders around, finding Ward 26.
+Diagnosing people at a glance.
+Then he finds the Face of Bo.
+The Face of Bo has a message.

 Rose misses the Doctor’s elevator only to find her elevator is hijacked, plunging her into the basement to meet Cassandra, who promptly takes over Rose’s body (queue innuendo, plunging neckline and Rose slapping her own ‘rear bumper’).